-However, the COVID-19 response also offers a unique opportunity to reinvigorate immunisation, overcome existing barriers to accessing vaccine services that existed before the pandemic and invest in, strengthen and prioritise immunisation systems strengthening.
-Doing so will accelerate progress towards the attainment of the Immunisation Agenda 2030 (IA2030) and prevent children suffering and dying from vaccine preventable diseases.
+Polio vaccinators go door to door to immunise children in Kart-e-Naw, a suburb of Kabul, Afghanistan.
+The year 2022 will be critical for child health services, including routine immunisation, as low-income countries (LICs) and LMICs expand their national COVID-19 vaccinations.
+In 2020, more than 23 million children missed out on essential vaccines - an increase of 3.7 million from 2019, offers a unique opportunity to reinvigorate immunisation, overcome existing barriers to accessing vaccine services that existed before the pandemic and invest in, strengthen and prioritise immunisation systems strengthening.
+Doing so will accelerate progress towards the attainment of the Immunisation Agenda 2030